Jie of Xia: Early years

 Jie is generally known as Xia Jie (夏桀) or Jie of Xia.
 His given name was Lü Gui (履癸).
 Jie ascended to the throne in the year of Renchen (壬辰).
 Initially, his capital was in Zhenxun.
 He lived there for three years and constructed his tilt palace.
 About the same time, he destroyed the pyramid of Rong (容台), and quelled a rebellion by the Quanyi people (aka Fei Barbarians) after they entered Qi, near Fen.

 His parents were Fa of Xia and his wife.

 King of Xia

-Ruling
+Rule

 Jie is known to have lived a lavish lifestyle with slaves and treated his people with extreme cruelty.
-His style of ruling was reckless and filled with sex, luxury and entertainment.
-He generally disliked people who criticized him, and many were indeed afraid of him.
+His style of rule was reckless and filled with sex, luxury, and entertainment.
+He disliked criticism and inspired fear among his subjects.

 In the sixth year of Jie's regime, he entertained envoys from vassals and neighbors.
 He received an envoy from the Qizhong barbarian people (歧踵戎).
 In the 11th year, he summoned all his vassals to his court.
 The Youmin Kingdom (有緡) did not come, so Jie attacked and conquered it.

-In his 13th year of the ruling, he moved his capital from Zhenxun to 'South of the He' (河南).
+In the 13th year of his rule, he moved his capital from Zhenxun to 'South of the river' (河南).
 About that time, he began using the Nian (輦), or sedan chair, on which he was carried by servants.